All About Omaha!

 Omaha is known worldwide, especially in our "Sister Cities."
 Omaha's first sister city was Shizuoka, Japan.
 Now, we have six sister cities.* You can learn all about our sister cities at the Omaha Sister Cities website.

 Omaha has several museums showing our historic, artistic, and cultural diversities.
 Our old train depot has been converted into the Durham Western Heritage Museum showing some great exhibits of our earliest history.
 The El Museo Latino in South Omaha shows cultural art.
 The Period Gallery features different types of art, as do a number of other galleries around town.
 We also have several locations where art is on display such as the Artists' Cooperative, and the Passageway, both in the Old Market.
-The Omaha Cultural & Academic Cooperative combines education with museums, a unique program based at our zoo.
 Omaha also has an Artist in Residency program in the Bemis Center for Contemporary Arts, which also has art exhibitions.

 Omaha has a strong arts community.
 We love arts and especially art festivals.
 During the summer months, we have quite a few art festivals in Omaha and the surrounding communities.
-You don't want to miss the Countryside Village Art festival (first weekend in June), the downtown Summer Arts Festival (late June), and the Rockbrook Village Art Fair (following labor day weekend).
+You don't want to miss the Countryside Village Art festival (first weekend in June), the downtown Summer Arts Festival (early June), and the Rockbrook Village Art Fair (weekend following labor day).